Uberspace/lab/source/guide_codimd.rst

     "production": {}
   }

 That’s all.
-The actual configuration will be done through environment!
+The actual configuration will be done via environment variables in ``codimd.ini`` below.

 Get Session Cookie
 ------------------